bgeesaman/kube-env-stealer/README.md

 Accessing the `kube-env` file can occur via the UI/gcloud if the user has "compute.instances.get" IAM permissions or if the metadata API is not blocked from being accessed by pods.
 In practice, this is commonly accessible to many users in a GCP Project that aren't meant to be cluster "admins".

-Accessing the `kube-env` attributes attached to the GCE instances acting as GKE worker nodes via curl:
+Accessing the `kube-env` attributes attached to the GCE instances acting as GKE worker nodes via curl from inside a running pod:

 ```bash
 curl -s -H "Metadata-Flavor: Google" http://metadata.google.internal/computeMetadata/v1/instance/attributes/kube-env